ndbucksmith/ClimateSensitivity/README.md

 The following table presents the measured temperature sensitivities with three  definitions of input power:

 1. Current method removes VIS absorbed and adds in IR heating power down.
+VIS and IR is matched to Trenberth 161 and 333 w/m^2.
+This is the dataset in the graph.
 2. Original calc was All visible power not reflected,i.e. VIS power absorbed was included in total.
 3. Using IR power down only which may not make sense, but produces the highest sensitivity, but still only 60% of IPCC low end.